 An interesting phase of the domestic industry in all the countries of the Continent is the application of electric power to the household loom; or rather, the introduction into domestic industry of a new type of loom driven by electric power.
 The possibility of dividing and transmitting the electric current makes it feasible to secure, in some degree at least, the advantages of power without the concentration and the large-scale operation which are the inevitable concomitants of the direct use of steam.
-Electricity has been parcelled out to small users in various branches of industry. - cutlery and other metal trades, and various branches of the textile industries.
+Electricity has been parcelled out to small users in various branches of industry,-cutlery and other metal trades, and various branches of the textile industries.
 In silk weaving it has been thus utilized in Switzerland, in Germany, in France.
-The water power of Switzerland and her winter-bound yet industrious peasantry have led to an extended use of electric household looms, the wires transmitting the water-generated power to the deepest recesses of the mountain valleys.1 Observers differ on the poten-To some it seems to promise the tialities of this movement. salvation of the domestic industry, and its maintenance for an indefinite time, - nay, even a reaction against the factory.
-Bv others it is thought but a temporary phase, only delaying for a time the inevitable universalization of concentrated large-scale Doubtless the factory will prevail eventually in production. most industries: but in the silk manufacture the nature of the may manage eventually to put the French out of business through cheaper workmanship and larger output.
-The economists say that the silk business in Lyons has not progressed during the last decade, but they still recognize that it is in Lyons alone that can be found the highest grades of silks and the most beautiful designs (one has only to pay a visit to the Lyons Art Museum to be convinced of this assertion).
-The royalties and courts of all nations, for their pageants, cannot find elsewhere silks sold at hundreds of frances per yard and worth it." - L. Duran, Raw Silk, pp. 75, 77.
+The water power of Switzerland and her winter-bound yet industrious peasantry have led to an extended use of electric household looms, the wires transmitting the water-generated power to the deepest recesses of the mountain valleys.26 Observers differ on the potentialities of this movement.
+To some it seems to promise the salvation of the domestic industry, and its maintenance for an indefinite time, ---nay, even a reaction against the factory.
+By others it is thought but a temporary phase, only delaying for a time the inevitable universalization of concentrated large-scale production.
+Doubtless the factory will prevail eventually in most industries; but in the silk manufacture the nature of the raw material and the peculiarities of the market seem to give unusual opportunities to household industry fortified by this utilization of electric power.